An Original Short Thriller

 “Mr. Richards, do you want me to send Mr. Kaiser back?”

 Alistair showed teeth through his pyramid of fingers, tapping the pointers together thoughtfully.
-“Please do, be sure to be especially kind to him, hint at a corner office would you?”
+“Please do, be especially kind to him, hint at a corner office would you?”

 “I will personally deliver him sir.”

 He tapped the button once more restoring silence to his domain.
-Like any shark true to it’s nature, a drop of blood in the water was enough to stir a craze.
-Alistair never missed an opportunity to remind those he employed of his omnipotence, no one was irreplaceable, no one beside him that is.
+Like any good business shark Alistair could smell weakness from a mile away.
+Unlike some, he never missed an opportunity to remind those he employed of his omnipotence, that no one was irreplaceable, no one beside him that is.

 Drake Kaiser had worked for Lanzcorp since the beginning.
-As a senior executive adviser he knew more about the inner workings than most other employees combined.
-At one
+As a senior executive adviser, he knew more about the inner workings than most other employees combined.

 Alistair’s smile widened.
 This was going more perfectly than he had planned.

 “Is that what they are saying?”
 He offered politely, leaving room for more juicy details to leak in.

-“I figured that’s why you called me in here.”
-Drake said importantly, his voice full of expectation.
-“It’s already quite a load you carry, now that Harry is out of the picture.”
+“I figured that’s why you called me in here,” Drake said importantly, his voice full of expectation.
+“It’s already quite a load you’re carrying, now that Harry is out of the picture.”

 Alistair found his word choice interesting.
 Though the hungry eyes attached pretended to offer sympathy.
 Mr. Richards watched his unconvincing display.
 He disliked the mangy dog more every time he bothered to open his mouth.
-Alistair was convinced he’d made a right choice, this man wore his weakness on his sleeve and would leak its contents for a price, Drake Kaiser was no better than the fleabag he’d called a partner for all of those years.
+Alistair was convinced he’d made a right choice, this man wore his weakness on his sleeve and would leak its contents for a price, Drake Kaiser was no better than the fleabag he’d called a partner.

 “Mmm.”
 Alistair nodded his head thoughtfully, looking past Mr. Kaiser.
-He allowed his eyes to play with the scenery, allowing the anticipation to build.
-He had to wonder, how he’d surrounded himself with such pitiful, helpless creatures.
+He allowed his eyes to play with the scenery, building the anticipation.
+In the moments fading between them, he had to wonder how he’d surrounded himself with such pitiful, helpless creatures.

-Anyone willing to roll over on their back repulsed him.
-Exposing their vulnerability while offering their entire life toward someone else’s agenda.
+Anyone willing to roll over on their back, exposing themselves, repulsed him.
+Exposing vulnerability while revolving their life toward someone else’s agenda.
 His upper lip twitched, threatening to betray his disgust.

-“Betrayal… yes…” It twitched up into an amused smile instead, the moment was nigh.
+yes, now is good… the instinct twitched into an amused smile instead, the moment was nigh.

-“Mr. Kaiser, you’ve worked for me for a long time.”
+“Mr. Kaiser, you’ve worked for me for quite some time.”
 Alistair offered with mock contemplative interest.

-“Almost fifteen years!”
-Drake ate every word eagerly, spitting out his response before chewing it over.
+Drake ate every word eagerly, before spitting back, “almost fifteen years,” Without chewing.
 He was suddenly sure he knew exactly where the conversation was heading.

 “Your yearly review landed on my desk at the beginning of the week, Mr. Kaiser.”
-He leaned forward and leveling Drake with a stare.
+He leaned forward, leveling Drake with a stare.
 “But before I tell you what I think, I would like to hear your analysis.”